Covington Cross

 Covington Cross is a television series that was broadcast on ABC in the United States from August 25 to October 31, 1992.
 The series was created by Gil Grant, who was also executive producer.
 The pilot episode also aired in the United Kingdom, six days after its American broadcast.
 The series was filmed and produced in the UK, by a British production company, but it was ultimately accountable to an American television network.

 Premise

 Set in 14th-century England, the series follows the daily intrigues of Sir Thomas Grey, a widower, and his sons and daughter.
 Covington Cross is the name of Sir Thomas' castle.
-His children are eldest son, Armus; the serious Richard; free spirited Cedric; and strong-willed daughter, Eleanor.
+His children are oldest son, Armus; the serious Richard; free spirited Cedric; and strong-willed daughter, Eleanor.
 Another son, William, appeared in the pilot episode, but was then directed by the program's writers to fight in the Crusades.
 Also featuring in Sir Thomas's life is his love interest, Lady Elizabeth.